Laila (actress): Career

 Laila has made a comeback to the Tamil entertainment industry.
 She first appeared in a ready-made flavored milk commercial (Aachi Badam Milk) post her sabbatical in 2018.
-She will be appearing as the judge for the dance show DJD Juniors on Zee Tamil alongside actresses Sudha Chandran and Sneha.
+She appeared as the judge for the dance show DJD Juniors on Zee Tamil alongside actresses Sudha Chandran and Sneha.
 She made her post-sabbatical film comeback with Sardar (2022).

 Personal life

-She married Mehdi, an Irani businessman, on 6 January 2006.
+Laila was born on 24 October 1980.
+She married Mehdi, an Iranian businessman on 6 January 2006.
 She dated him for eight years before marriage.
 According to Laila, they were engaged for four years before marriage.
-The couple has two sons, aged 9 and 12.
-She is Goan and she is a Roman Catholic.
+The couple has two sons.